syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/appointments.md

 ### Using custom CSS class

 The customization of events can also be achieved using `cssClass` property of the Scheduler.
-In the following example, the background of appointments has been changed using the cssClass.
+In the following example, the background of appointments and height of appointments in the Timeline views has been changed using the cssClass.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}